mbakhoff/process-template/readme.md

 Environment variables are similar to the program arguments, but by default they are inherited from the parent process (unlike program arguments which must be specified explicitly).

 Common environment variables are "PATH" (used to look up programs by name), "HOME" (the home directory of the user) etc.
-Additional variables (e.g. JAVA_HOME) can be specified in system configuration.
+Additional variables (e.g. JAVA_HOME) can be specified in the system configuration.
 The variables can also be specified by the parent process when creating a child.

 To start a process in Java: